SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 In Swift, you can choose whether to define a class, structure, or enumeration, and still have the flexibility to define methods on the type you create.

-All methods have access to an implicit ``self`` property.
-When used in an instance method, ``self`` is equivalent to the instance itself;
-for type methods, it is equivalent to the type.
-The ``self`` property is used to disambiguate between parameters and properties that have the same name.

-By default, an instance method on a structure or an enumeration cannot modify the properties of that instance.
-However, these methods can be marked as “mutating” methods, which *are* allowed to modify the instance's properties.
-Mutating instance methods can also assign an entirely new instance of the structure or enumeration to ``self`` from within the method.

 .. _Methods_InstanceMethods:

 Instance Methods